 In an inadvertently hipster move, the original distillery was installed in the old James Dunbar lemonade factory, and was about the size of a small kitchen.
 It had a ten litre glass still, a sink, and some benches, but it got things going.
 This was where Achroous gin was born.

 Since then, things have grown dramatically.
-Electric helped the team at the port of leith distillery get up and running with their gin production, and together, we moved into the Tower Street Stillhouse.
-We now share a 500 litre Genio G-Still, a forklift, and a frankly palatial shed that serves as our distillery office.
+Electric helped the team at the port of leith distillery get up and running with their gin production, and together, we set up the Tower Street Stillhouse.
+In 2022, we ran out of room there, and moved to a mangificent new distillery on coburg street, with a 1000L still.

 To our knowledge, the way we work together is unique in the distilling world.
 We regularly bicker like an old couple, but we love each other really.